9crk/iptables_tutorial/README.md

-## All in all. it's a story start from proxy
+## All in all. it's a story start from proxy.
+I want to visit aws faster by a jump server in SGP
 ```
 Author: 9crk
 Date:	2020-03-04